This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Signs and symptoms depend on how severe your heart block is.
 You may not have any symptoms or you may have any of the following:

 - Chest pain

 How is heart block diagnosed?

-- Blood tests may be done to check for infection, electrolyte levels, or other causes of heart block.
+- Blood tests may be done to check for infection, measure your electrolyte levels, or check for other causes of heart block.

 - A chest x-ray will show the size of your heart and check for fluid in your lungs.